ahoereth/featured-video-plus/readme.txt

 Tested up to: 3.5
 Stable tag: 1.3

-Add Featured Videos to your posts and pages, just like you add Featured Images.
+Add Featured Videos to your posts and pages.
+Works like magic with most themes which use Featured Images.
 Supports your Local Videos, YouTube, Vimeo and Dailymotion.

 == Description ==